methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-07-09-sneak-peak-1-upcoming-project.md

 ---
   title: "Sneak Peak #1 - Upcoming Project"
+excerpt: "I have been working on a new project for the past few weeks and it has been coming along very nice.
+I wanted to share some screenshots for everyone to..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been working on a new project for the past few weeks and it has been coming along very nice.
 I wanted to share some screenshots for